BioBoost/csharp_practical/README.md

 This repository belongs to: **YOUR_NAME_HERE**

-This repository contains the exercises and challenges that accompany the C\# course at VIVES University of Applied Sciences at Bruges which can be found at [http://base-to-ace.netlify.com](http://base-to-ace.netlify.com).
+This repository contains the challenges that accompany the C\# course at VIVES University of Applied Sciences at Bruges which can be found at [http://base-to-ace.netlify.com](http://base-to-ace.netlify.com).

-Each chapter may contain both a number of exercises as well as challenges.
-Exercises come with solutions, challenges do not.
+Each chapter contains a number of challenges.
+Some may come with solutions other may not.
+Most of them are accompanied by Unit Tests.

-All exercises and challenges contain at least a `README.md` describing the task at hand.
+All challenges contain at least a `README.md` describing the task at hand.
 Most already contain a Visual Studio solution to start from.

 ## Starting as a Student